vfarcic/devops24/manuscript/08-jenkins-cd.md

     install: true
 ```

 We can see that the values are split into two groups; `chartmuseum` and `jenkins`.
-Other than that, they are almost the same as the values we used in previous chapters.
-The only important difference is that both are now defined in the same file and will be used as values for the requirements.
+Other than that, they are almost the same as the values we used in the previous chapters.
+The only important difference is that both are now defined in the same file, and that they will be used as values for the requirements.

 I> I hope that you noticed that the file is named `values-orig.yaml` instead of `values.yaml`.
 I could not predict in advance what will be the address through which you can access the cluster.
 We'll combine that file with a bit of `sed` magic to generate `values.yaml` that contains the correct address.